 Is the new program co-ed?

 Yes.
-Although our residential college is for women, our adult degree program, and our graduate programs, have provided quality co-educational programs for more than 30 years.
+Although our residential college is for women, our adult programs and our graduate programs have provided quality co-educational programs for more than 30 years.
 The RN to BSN Program is a co-educational online baccalaureate degree completion program.

 What is the minimum GPA?